TheTechVish/The-New-GitHub-Repository/README.md

 }
 ```
 **Following is what you need for this book**
-You will need a good understanding of R or another programming language.
-Preliminary experience of programming and data analysis will be helpful as well.
-You will need to appreciate algorithms that can be applied in scale to build applications.

-Package in R can be installed using install.packages(“Package-name”)
+This book is intended for readers with intermediate or beginner skills with Linux, who would like to learn all about setting up servers with Ubuntu Server.
+This book assumes that the reader knows the basics of Linux, such as editing configuration files and running basic commands.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-10)
+With the following software and hardware list you can run all code files present in the book (Chapter 1-15).

 ### Software and Hardware List